 Since then the same leaker has tipped that the phones will feature a new Sony camera sensor to be unveiled in April - more on that below - which suggests that the planned late March launch may have been delayed slightly.

 Whether the P50 is set to release internationally or reach retail in China exclusively remains to be seen.

-One new aspect to the P50 line's release is potential scarcity, with reports from both Nikkei Asian Review and China Securities Journal suggesting that Huawei has placed significantly smaller orders for components for its 2021 smart devices.
+One evolving aspect to the P50 line's release is potential scarcity, with reports from both Nikkei Asian Review and China Securities Journal suggesting that Huawei has placed significantly smaller orders for components for its 2021 smart devices.

-NAR has learnt that Huawei has apparently informed its suppliers that its smartphone component orders may be reduced by as much as 60% this year; ordering enough to manufacture between 70 million and 80 million smartphones, down from 189 million in 2020 and 240 million in 2019 (as cited by TechRadar).
+NAR has learnt that Huawei has apparently informed its suppliers that its smartphone component orders may be reduced by as much as 60% this year; ordering enough parts to manufacture between 70 million and 80 million smartphones, down from 189 million in 2020 and 240 million in 2019 (as cited by TechRadar).

 How much will the Huawei P50 cost?

 Pricing has been reasonably consistent for the last few years, as you can see from this breakdown of the previous models.

 - P20 - £599/€699

 - P30 - £699/€799